-Note: The combined maximum permissible error (CMPE) and the combined maximum error (CME) resulting from the type evaluation can be calculated as presented in Annex C. Regional or national authorities may require this CME to fulfil the CMPE or to meet other limits (not related to the CMPE) determined by the regional or national authorities.
+Note: The combined maximum permissible error (CMPE) and the combined maximum error (CME) resulting from the type evaluation can be calculated as presented in Annex B. Regional or national authorities may require this CME to fulfil the CMPE or to meet other limits (not related to the CMPE) determined by the regional or national authorities.

 No load